The Johnson State Bank and Bank of Ulysses, A Branch of The Johnson State Bank, can be found on the Internet at the following address:

 In order for ACH payments to reach the company on time you should schedule the payment at least 3 business days before the payment is due.
 Paper draft payments are actual paper items (similar to a check) sent for payment.
 Any company not found in the database will be issued a paper draft item.

 Your checking account number will not appear on the paper draft.
 The maximum amount a paper draft item can be made for is $9,999.99.
 The item is VOID 90 days after it is written, which means if the draft is not cashed within 90 days your account will be re-credited for the amount of the draft.

 Stop payments can be made on paper draft items until 6:00 P.M.
 CST the same day it is to be taken out, by calling our bill payment service provider.

-Paper draft payments should be scheduled as payable at least 5 days prior to the actual due date to allow adequate time for postal service delivery.
+Paper draft payments should be scheduled for at least 5 days before the payment is due to insure it will be received by the company on time.
 The bank is not responsible for late fees or other charges assessed by any company a bill is sent to due to late scheduling of payments.

 Our bill payment service provider will process all of the next day's payments at 11:00 pm Central Standard Time (CST).
 You have until 10:45 pm CST to change, add, or delete a payment.
 Example: You have a payment coming out on December 3rd; your payment will be processed at 11:00 pm on December 2nd as long as it is a business day.

 Your account will be debited for your payments 1-2 days after a payment is processed.
 Your charges will be debited ACH regardless if it was an ACH or paper draft payment.

 There is no charge to send bills via Johnson State and Bank of Ulysses Bill Payment.
 You may pay an unlimited number of bills.
 However your bill payment debits will still be subject to the $0.05 service charge for each debit item in any month on accounts with a balance of less than $500.00 at any time in the month.
 For additional information see our "Truth in Savings Disclosure”.